On algebraically closed fields with a distinguished subfield: Introduction

 The model-theoretic study of pairs of fields goes back to Tarski when he raised in \cite{Tar51} the question of the decidability of the pair $(\R,\R\cap \Q^{\mathrm{alg}})$ (the reals with a predicate for the reals algebraic over $\Q$).
-The (positive) answer was given by A. Robinson in \cite{Rob59}, who gives a full set of axioms for the theories of $(\R,\R\cap \Q^{\mathrm{alg}})$ and $(\C, \Q^{\mathrm{alg}})$.
-The celebrated work of Morley and Shelah in the 70's created a growing interest in classification of first order theories, and in particular in theories of fields and their expansions.
-It was known in the 80's that the theory of $(\C, \Q^{\mathrm{alg}})$ is stable\footnote{See the first sentence of \cite{Poizat1983}.}, and Poizat \cite{Poizat1983} generalized this result to a more general context: he gives a criterion for the stability of special pairs of elementary substructures $N \succ M$ (called ``belle paires"), under a strong stability assumption on the theory of $M$ (and $N$) called \emph{nfcp}, introduced by Keisler \cite{Kei67}.
-This was later generalised to the context of simple theories \cite{BENYAACOV2003235} with the notion of lovely pairs.
-Back to algebraically closed fields, Delon \cite{Delon2012} introduces a language for quantifier elimination for pairs of algebraically closed fields and pairs of algebraically closed valued fields.
+The (positive) answer was given by Robinson in \cite{Rob59}, who gave a full set of axioms for the theories of $(\R,\R\cap \Q^{\mathrm{alg}})$ and $(\mathbb{C}, \Q^{\mathrm{alg}})$.
+The celebrated work of Morley and of Shelah in the 70{'}s created a growing interest in classification of first-order theories, and in particular of theories of fields and their expansions.
+It was known since the 80s that the theory of $(\mathbb{C}, \Q^{\mathrm{alg}})$ is stable\footnote{See the first sentence of \cite{Poizat1983}.} and Poizat \cite{Poizat1983} generalized this result to a more general context: he gave a criterion for the stability of special pairs of elementary substructures $N \succeq M$ (called ``belle paires"), under a strong stability assumption on the theory of $M$ (and $N$) called \emph{nfcp}, introduced by Keisler \cite{Kei67}.
+This was later generalized to the context of simple theories \cite{BENYAACOV2003235} with the notion of lovely pairs.
+Back to algebraically closed fields, Delon \cite{Delon2012} introduced a language for quantifier elimination for pairs of algebraically closed fields and pairs of algebraically closed valued fields.
 Recently, Martin-Pizarro and Ziegler \cite{MARTIN_PIZARRO_2020} proved that the theory of proper pairs of algebraically closed fields is equational, by a deep analysis of definable sets.